Siapran/parens-8/README.md

 * interpreted builtins are best defined through `def_builtin`, found in `interpreter/builtin/def_builtin.lua`
 * compiled builtins are a bit trickier. study the files `compiler/parens8.lua` and `compiler/builtin/operators.lua`

+while builtin definitions and the code that uses them can be in the same `parens8` interpreter call, the same cannot be said of the compiler. if you're defining a builtin from within compiled parens-8, it won't be available until the next `parens8` invocation.

 ## limitations

 parens-8 has a few limitations that are here to stay, in the interest of token economy.